hoduchieu01/Computer-Science-Handbook/CareerTips/BuildingYourPersonalBrand.md

 ![image](https://user-images.githubusercontent.com/23649434/109392499-ab6f8a80-795f-11eb-9ee2-d547851d6eb2.png)

-## Identifying your Strengths & Values
+## Identifying your strengths & values

 In order to identify your strengths and values, you have to spend time collecting information to understand how they influence your work.
-You can use these steps as a guide for identifying your strengths and values:
+You can use these steps as a guide:

-### Self-Reflection on Your Brand
+### Self-reflection on your brand
 <ul>
     <li>What is your superpower?</li>
     <li>What do you do better than anyone else?</li>